jonsabados/sabadoscodes.com/infrastructure/README.md

  * `sabadoscodes.email.support`: This should be an email address that emails to support@{sabadoscodes.domain} are sent too.
 When terraform runs a verified email address will be created for this, you will need to check the inbox and click the verification link that SES sends
+ * `sabadoscodes.google.oauth_client_id`: This should be a client ID for use with google sign in.
+This needs to be created in the google developer console.
+Your OAuth consent screen will also need to be configured there.

 ### Creating the infrastructure